Freelancing can be really scary for beginners.

 The more specific you can be about what services you offer, the better.

-Not only will it help you brand yourself, but it will also allow you to control how potential clients perceive you and give you the opportunity to continue building your portfolio in the direction you want to move in.
+Not only will it help you brand yourself, but it will also allow you to control how potential clients perceive you and allow you to continue building your portfolio in the direction you want to move in.

 The best way to justify higher rates?
 Make sure you have impressive skills that are in high demand.